 And the last thing about its popularity is the large area market.
 You need to worry about spare parts or for servicing.
 Every city and location has a nearby service centre.
 Also, spare parts are more affordable than the other bikes with the same features.

 Besides these, only a few brands can hit its model.
-Along with all its features, specifications and uniqueness separate it from other motorcycle companies and make it more plausible.
+Along with all its features, specifications and uniqueness separate it from other dirt bike companies and make it more plausible.

-And on the other hand, KTM bikes are a little more expensive than many other motorcycle
+And on the other hand, KTM bikes are a little more expensive than many other dirt bike

 brands.
 As this brand produces such bikes that run at a very high engine rpm that release more heat and this heat can damage the parts.
 To avoid damages, strong and different kinds of parts are required that are expensive.